 - Sign and return a copy of the written agreement to the lessor, agent or provider.
 In residential tenancies you must return a copy within five days of receiving the document, but there is no time limit in rooming accommodation. - Pay rent when it is due.
-The Act limits the amount of rent in advance you can be asked to pay. - Pay the agreed rental bond and sign the RTA bond lodgement form. - Inspect the premises when you move in, write your comments on the Entry Condition Report and return the form to your lessor, agent or provider (within three days).
-Entry Condition Reports are not required in rooming accommodation if you have not paid a bond, or in short tenancy moveable dwelling agreements. - Return a copy of the Entry Condition Report to the lessor, agent or provider within 7 days of your tenancy starting.
-This is a critical document which you may need to rely on if a future dispute arises.
+The Act limits the amount of rent in advance you can be asked to pay. - Pay the agreed rental bond and sign the RTA bond lodgement form. - Inspect the premises when you move in, write your comments on the Entry Condition Report and return the form to your lessor, agent or provider within 7 days.
+This is a critical document which you may need to rely on if a future dispute arises about the condition of the property.
+Entry Condition Reports are not required in rooming accommodation if you have not paid a bond, or in short tenancy moveable dwelling agreements.